 These air fryer ribs are quick, tender, and doused with a delicious barbeque sauce.
 Ready in minutes; enjoy them as dinner or lunch with your favorite sides!

-If you’ve tried our 3-2-1 ribs before, you are in for a treat- Make juicy fall-off-the-bone ribs in a fraction of the time, thanks to the air fryer.
+If you’ve tried our country style ribs or 3-2-1 ribs before, you are in for a treat- Make juicy fall-off-the-bone ribs in a fraction of the time, thanks to the air fryer.

 It’s a convenient and hassle-free way to enjoy this classic dish!

-- Quick.
+- It’s quick.
 No need to heat up the grill or oven; these ribs cook up in minutes!

 - Easy.
 Season the ribs, toss them in the air fryer and let it do all the work.